ZHRhodes/Whaler-api/README.md

 2. `delete 5` (d e a d [space])
 3. `retain 7` (p e o p l e .)

-But let's say we need to buffer Ops A with a new set called Ops B, which describe a consecutive changing deleting the word `people`.
+But let's say we need to buffer Ops A with a new set called Ops B, which describes deleting the word `people`.
 Operating on the newly changed doc, Ops B looks like:
 1. `retain 6` (I [space] s e e [space])
 2. `delete 6` (p e o p l e)
 3. `retain 1` (.)